flueke/mvme/doc/sphinx/source/vme_config.rst

   * For each Module:

     * Add Module readout script
-    * Add "Write EndMarker" command
+    * Add "Write EndMarker" command (0x87654321, not needed for the MVLC)

   * Add *Cycle End* script